 Personal electronic devices are not allowed to be used.
 Upon arrival students are required to turn in electronics during check-in.
 Devices are not limited to cell phones, tablets, and iPods.
 Only the district provided iPad is allowed in the building.
 These devices will remain locked in a secure location until dismissal.
 Staff may restrict the use of or access to district provided iPads depending on the nature of a given assignment.
-Student use of electronic devices without authorized purpose, or in violation of the District's student conduct policy may result in disciplinary action as outlined in the student conduct policy.
+Student use of electronic devices without authorization from a teacher or other staff member, in an unauthorized location, for an unauthorized purpose, or in violation of the District's student conduct policy may result in disciplinary action as outlined in the student conduct policy.
 Electronic devices - whether personal or provided by the District - are subject to search by school personnel as permitted by law and District policy.
 Refusal to comply with a staff member's request may result in the confiscation of the device.
 A parent may be required to pick up the device.
 Devices are stored and locked in the school resource officer's office.